 With the information listed above, you can go into your meeting with confidence and leave with the answers you need to move forward.
 A social security lawyer is more likely to take your case if you come in prepared.
 However, the information and documents described above aren’t required and you shouldn’t hesitate to consult an attorney if you can’t locate everything in the list above, as sometimes it is difficult or impossible for you to find everything.
 The attorney may have suggestions for further methods of obtaining required and or helpful information and documents.

 What to Expect

-Your first meeting with a social security lawyer will essentially be a chance for them to learn more about your situation, to assess the strength of your claim, and to decide whether or not they will be able to help.
+Your first meeting with a social security lawyer will essentially be a chance for them to learn more about your situation, assess the strength of your claim, and decide whether or not they will be able to help.
 This will be based on the medical evidence they can gather from your information and whether they feel it is strong enough to win your case.